-If you are looking for a full Krka National Park experience, you can go to Roški Slap waterfall tavern which is called Alte Mühle Kristijan, or also known as Christians Place, and enjoy your food with your feet in the water!
-You can also find several water fountains to get some freshwater in the park.
+If you are looking for a full Krka National Park experience, you can go to Roški Slap Waterfall Tavern which is called Alte Mühle Kristijan, also known as Christians Place, and enjoy your food with your feet in the water!
+You can also find several water fountains to get some fresh water in the park.
 For fancier lunch and dinner options, check out the harbor where lots of restaurants and stores are lined.

 What to Carry to Krka National Park

 I should not have to mention this, but I can’t help saying it – make sure you carry your swimming gear.
 Carry a small and compact backpack with your swimsuit, towel, extra pair of underwear (just in case you’re unable to dry your swimsuit), sunglasses, water, and something to eat.
 We also carried a picnic mat.

 When you keep in mind the natural beauty of Krka National Park, a lot of campers would love to camp in the national park.
 Although camping is not permitted in the national park, there are several campsites in the direct area of the park.